scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** Fire

 You create a Flaming skull at position in range.
 When summoned, and again at the start of each of your turns the skull breathes fire at all creatures in its zone of control.
-Each creature must make a Dexterity save vs your spellcasting, on fail taking 1 wound.
-On your turn you may spend 3 AP to command the skull to move up to 5 tiles and change its facing.
+Each creature must make a Defense roll against your spellcasting.
+On fail they take 1 wound, adding a wound die on crit.
+On your turn you may spend 2 AP to command the skull to move up to 5 tiles and change its facing.
 If the skull moves more than 10 tiles from you the spell ends.

-Add a proficient die to your roll for every level cast above 3rd.
+Add a proficient die to your roll and increase the duration by 1 turn for every level cast above 3rd.

 ___
 #### Detect Creatures